kbmackenzie/mewlix/README.md

 meowmeow
 ```

-Mewlix is very similar to languages like Python and Javascript, with one catch: Instead of arrays or lists, Mewlix has *shelves*: a stack-like, LIFO [persistent data structure](https://en.wikipedia.org/wiki/Persistent_data_structure).
+Mewlix is very similar to languages like Python and JavaScript, with one catch: Instead of arrays or lists, Mewlix has *shelves*: a stack-like, LIFO [persistent data structure](https://en.wikipedia.org/wiki/Persistent_data_structure).
 To learn more about shelves and how they work, [read the documentation page for shelves](https://github.com/KBMackenzie/mewlix/wiki/Shelf)!

 In addition, Mewlix has support for higher order functions and anonymous functions, and supports a subset of object-oriented programming with classes—which, in Mewlix, we call [clowders](https://www.merriam-webster.com/dictionary/clowder).